-In the greatest part of the territory, it is - according to Human Development Report data issued by the United Nations Development Programme, about 90% of Brazil's population has "sustainable access to an improved water source".
+In the greatest part of the territory, it is.
+According to Human Development Report data issued by the United Nations Development Programme, most of Brazil's population has "sustainable access to an improved water source."

-In many Brazilian homes, people use coolers or faucet filters; however, more traditional ceramic filters in handmade clay containers are still popular.
-São João (photo above), produced by Cerâmica Stéfani since 1947 in Jaboticabal, in São Paulo State, is the bestselling filter in Brazil, according to the company.
+In many Brazilian homes, people use coolers or faucet filters.
+However, more traditional ceramic filters in handmade clay containers are still used.
+São João, produced by Cerâmica Stéfani since 1947 in Jaboticabal, in São Paulo State, is a bestselling filter in Brazil, according to the company.
 These filters have been often used by the United Nations and the Red Cross in regions affected by tsunamis and other natural disasters.

 When deciding which water to drink in Brazil, keep in mind that:

 - Water and wastewater services in Brazil comply with the Ministry of Health guidelines, which include fluoridation wherever there are water treatment plants (in accordance with a 1974 federal law).
 At least an estimated 70 million people in Brazil have access to fluoridated water.

 - Most restaurants in Brazil only serve bottled mineral water.
 Therefore, water won't be brought to your table unless you order it, and it will usually cost more than at supermarkets and bakeries.

 - As a rule, water filters are not available for guests in Brazil hotels.
 The bottled mineral water you'll find in your suite's mini refrigerator is typically much more expensive than at grocery stores (as are the snacks, by the way).